einkaaf/prss/README.md

 > GET /api/carprice |
 Fetches the Car.IR RSS feed and returns it as JSON.

+## Caching

+> DefaultExpiration = 5 minutes | CleanupInterval = 15 minutes
+You can adjust it on "prssCache.go" go file !

 ## Error Handling
 The API provides structured error responses for various scenarios: